rackerlabs/support-how-to/content/account-management/new-user-workflow.md

 use the following steps to register:

 1. Click the **Register User** link in the invitation email.
-2. On the **Register Your Account** screen, fill in your new account details including a username and password and click **Submit**.
+2. On the **Register Your Account** screen, fill in your new account details, including a username and password, and click **Submit**.
 3. After you are redirected to the **Log In** screen ([login.rackspace.com](https://login.rackspace.com)), log in with your ID and password.

-If you receive a **Link already used** error message when you click **Register** in your invitation email, contact the account manager for a new invitation.
+If you receive a **Link already used** error message when you click **Register User** in your invitation email, contact the account manager for a new invitation.